 There are at least 4 GPS satellites in the line of sight of a receiver on the earth.
 The transmitter GPS sends information about the position and time to the receiver GPS at fixed intervals of time.
 The signals that are sent to the receiver devices are radio waves.
 By finding the difference in time between the signal that was sent from the GPS satellite to the time the GPS receives, the distance between the GPS receiver and the satellite can be calculated.
 Using the trilateration process, the receiver locates its position as the signals are received from at least 3 satellites.

-For a GPS to calculate a 2-D position which includes the latitude and longitude, a minimum of 3 satellites are required and for a 3-D position which includes latitude, longitude and an altitude, minimum 4 satellites are required.
+For a GPS to calculate a 2-D position which includes the latitude and longitude, a minimum of 3 satellites are required and for a 3-D position which includes latitude, longitude, and an altitude, minimum of 4 satellites are required.

 |GPS is a system of 30+ navigation satellites orbiting the Earth.
 We know their location precisely because they invariably send out signals.
 The GPS receiver in your phone receives these signals.
 Once the receiver calculates its distance from four or more GPS satellites, it can figure out exactly where you are.|

 Trilateration is defined as the process of determining the location based on the intersections of the spheres.
 The distance between the satellite and the receiver is calculated by considering a 3-D sphere such that the satellite is located at the centre of the sphere.
 Using the same method, the distance for all the 3 GPS satellites from the receiver is calculated.

 Following are the parameters that are calculated after trilateration: